khanal-abhi/khanal_custom/README.md

 - /users/login: POST request for logging in a user.
 Parameters `username`, and `password` accepted and required.
 Will return a result unsuccessful if there is a mismatch or successful and adds teh user to the session if the credentials are correct.
 Cannot log in if already logged in.

 - /users/logout: GET request for logging out a user.
 No parameter required or accepted.
 Will log out if logged in, return unsuccessful if not currently logged in.

+- /users/delete: DELETE request to delete a user by user _id.
+Single parameter `_id`, the ObjectID for the user.

 ##Message structure:
 At the heart of this api is Message Object of the form: